 One author asserts: “The scriptural proof of the doctrine [eternal generation] may be thus given.
 Our Lord, the Wisdom of God, is spoken of (Prov.
 8:25, LXX) as begotten before the mountains and hills were made” (Blunt, 243).

-The context deals with the qualities of “wisdom,” and “wisdom” has been personified for emphasis sake.
-Wisdom is not a reference to Christ; note the feminine pronouns (8:1, 3).
+The context deals with the qualities of wisdom, which has been personified for emphasis.
+Wisdom is not a reference to Christ.
+Note the feminine pronouns (Prov.
+8:1, 3).

-Thus, if this passage is to be employed as a proof-text, it proves more that the advocates of “eternal sonship” will endorse.
-It would “prove” there was a time when the Word (John 1:1, 14) did not exist; rather, at some point, he was created.
+Thus, if this passage is to be employed as a proof-text, it proves more than the advocates of eternal sonship will endorse.
+It would prove there was a time when the Word (Jn.
+1:1, 14) did not exist.
+Rather, at some point, he was created.

-Some have cited the LXX version 109 of verse 3, “I have begotten you from the womb before the morning,” making the application to the Lord’s alleged “eternal generation” (Blunt, 243).
+Some have cited the LXX version (109) of verse 3, “I have begotten you from the womb before the morning,” making the application to the Lord’s alleged “eternal generation” (Blunt, 243).

-Two things may be said in response: (a) If one were to grant the accuracy of the LXX rendition, and view the text literally, and argue that the Son was literally “begotten,” would the passage also indicate that the Father had a “womb”?
+First, if one were to grant the accuracy of the LXX rendition, view the text literally, and argue that the Son was literally “begotten,” would the passage also indicate that the Father has a “womb”?

-But many scholars, even those who subscribe to the eternal generation view, hesitate to use these texts in support for the notion, and for the following reasons: (a) The best scholarship now holds that
+But many scholars, even those who subscribe to the eternal generation view, hesitate to use these texts in support for the notion for the following reasons.

 monogenes derives from